 - Develop an organizational community of learning and positive change.

 Graduates of the BS in Organizational Leadership concentration may find employment in a variety of industries.
-Possible job titles include Human Resources Manager, Project Manager, Team Leader/Logistics Manager, and Operations Manager.
+Possibly job titles include Human Resources Manager, Project Manager, Team Leader/Logistics Manager, and Operations Manager.

 Upon successful completion of the program, graduates are expected to: